-The carrying amounts of the Company's financial instruments, which include cash and cash equivalents, accounts payable and accrued expenses approximate their respective fair value due to their short maturities.
+The carrying amounts of the Company's financial instruments, which include cash and cash equivalents, other receivables, accounts payable and accrued expenses, and warrants, approximate their fair value due to their short maturities.
+The carrying amounts of warrants approximate their fair value based upon option pricing models.